neurospin/plinkio/plinkio/docs/source/index.rst

-.. igutils documentation master file, created by sphinx-quickstart on October 15 2013.
+.. plinkio documentation master file, created by sphinx-quickstart on October 15 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentation igutils
+Documentation plinkio
 =====================

 Contents: